Cloodot

 buttons[].payloadstringNoPayload sent back (for postback type)

-• prompt — Fed back to the AI model as tool output.
-The AI reads this to formulate a natural language response to the user.
+• prompt — fed back to the AI agent as tool output.
+The AI agent reads it to compose a natural-language reply to the user.
 Keep it informative and concise.

-• message — Sent as a direct assistant message, bypassing AI generation.
+• message — sent as a direct assistant message, bypassing the AI agent.

-• response.text — Displayed as text content in the chat alongside the AI's response.
+• response.text — text content shown in the chat alongside the AI agent's reply.

-• response.buttons — Rendered as clickable quick reply buttons below the message.
-When clicked, the payload is sent back as a new message.
+• response.buttons — clickable quick-reply buttons below the message.
+Tapping one sends payload back as a new message.

-• response.carousel — Rendered as horizontally scrollable cards, each with optional image, title, subtitle, and action buttons.
+• response.carousel — horizontally scrollable cards with optional image, title, subtitle, and action buttons.

-• response.imageUrl / response.documentUrl — Sent as media attachments in the chat.
-Must be HTTPS URLs.
+• response.imageUrl / response.documentUrl — media attachments.
+Both must be HTTPS URLs.

 return { prompt: "Order ORD-123 is shipped and arriving tomorrow." }